JohnEarnest/Mako/games/Warrior2/Readme.md

 To begin a game, use the `begin` command.
 It reads the name of a word, so `begin example` will start the game using the word `example` as an entrypoint.
 An individual level may be tested independently by using the `test` command, which works like `begin` but additionally takes a level number from the stack.
 Thus, `2 test example` will start on level 2 and use the word `example` as an entrypoint.
 The `words` command provides a listing of all currently defined words.
 To find out more information about a particular word, use `help` followed by the name of a word.
 For example, `help +`.
 An asterisk after the stack effect indicates an immediate word.

 If you create a file called `warrior.fs` in the same directory as the game, the `load` command can be used to execute all the code in this file- this makes it easy to work on your Warrior in your favorite text editor.
 If you aren't starting the game "cold" every time you make some changes, you may want to use `forget` to clear out old definitions from your dictionary before issuing `load` again.
+You can also specify a filename with `load`, which is useful if you're tinkering with several AIs- for example `load dummy.fs`.

 While the game is running, any debugging output will be shown a line at a time at the bottom of the screen, with brief pauses between lines.
 This means if you wish to print less than 40 characters at a time you should be using `typeln` or terminating your output with `cr`, the command for printing a carriage return.
 Control+C will immediately halt the program and return to the Forth prompt.